illelias/Apple-Health-Data/README.md

 - Only data from **2024 onward** is used in the analysis.
 - Step counts are **aggregated to 7-day averages** to reduce noise.
-- Maintenance calories are **estimated**, not precisely calculated via TDEE formulas.

 ## 🔒 Privacy